AlexG256-droid/Project-_1/README.md

 Class Link: *provide link after project is finished*

 Project Objective: To showcase some data science/data analytics-related projects I created during my time at Northeastern in a professional-looking portfolio format.
+My project was made using HTML, CSS, and JavaScript (ES6+) in VSCode.
+The project was formatted with the use of Prettier and validated with the use of Validator W3.

 Screenshot: